 Rebuild all DKMS kernel modules

 Missing some modules for some kernel version?
 Here is how to rebuild all kernel version:

 ls /var/lib/initramfs-tools | \ sudo xargs -n1 /usr/lib/dkms/dkms_autoinstaller start

 Pinning kernel version because the drivers/modules

-This occurred a couple of times for me; I think compatible versions of something I do not want to know about didn’t match with my manually selected versions of some other thing I don’t want to need to care about.
+I needed this a couple of times although AFAICT I should not have.
+I think compatible versions of something I do not want to know about didn’t match with my manually selected versions of some other thing I don’t want to need to care about.
 Sidestepping the issue by pinning grub default to boot the good kernel seemed to work.